svenvv/PUGs/guide.md

 • __Tryhard PUGs__
 These are open to all players that are Diamond and above.
 • __Beginner PUGs__
 These are open to all Gold and below players, a hard cap of a season high of 2650 is employed.
+You must be placed either the current season or last season of competitive.
 Each team is spectated by a coach that will give advice to the after every game.
-Note that coaches are volunteers and give feedback to the entire team so do not expect them to only coach.
+Note that coaches are volunteers and give feedback to the entire team so do not expect them to only coach you.
 • __Reverse Beginner PUGs__
 These are open to all Master and above players and can be spectated by Platinum and below players.
 It gives an opportunity for lower SR players to watch high SR games and ask some questions afterwards to help improve their knowledge of the game.
 • __Unofficial PUGs__